 Callisto was always the powerful Bear Shaman woman and her powerful medicines of healing, of fierceness when it comes to protection of clan and tribe, of boundaries and making sure children protected, her rituals and rites hidden away from the rising kingdoms couldn’t be hidden forever and then, eventually they were forbidden and then forgotten that women were even the majority of shamans in every culture on earth.
 Those of us who reemerged into our living memories (visions) and dreams of our greatest ancestresses, their magical wisdom and their connection to mother earth as an indigenous cultures of red, black, white, brown and yellow peoples are very slowly re-emerging.

 In the shamanic folklore of the Sami and other members of their language group, such as the Mansi and Khanty peoples of Russia, there is a creation myth of a human woman is a bear and she was the wise elder of the Sami.
 Then later in the evolution when shaman women were pushed out, she marries a bear and the reindeer from there forth, takes more importance as the shamanic animal.
-The bear is the prehistoric connection and usually a divinity born of the Goddess Mielikki.
+The bear is the prehistoric connection of women and shaman and she is usually a divinity born of the Goddess Mielikki.

-Bear worship doesn’t mean they worshiped bears as archaeologist as scientists suggest in their limited understanding about women and bear or how movies today can touch but do not understand the subtle souls we have.
-Quite contrary, bear in shamanism meant animism, where the woman has a human soul and a bear soul and can shape shift into either.
-Nature and woman were never separated from her beginnings and could do this.
-Now even the rarest and purist shamans on earth spend a lifetime reattaining their animism souls some consciousness.
+Bear worship doesn’t mean they worshiped bears as archaeologist as scientist suggest, no, its quite the contrary.
+Bear in shamanism means “animism”, where the woman or man has a human soul and a bear soul and can shape shift into either.
+The human soul lives inside the body, the bear soul within the bear and then the two can merge allowing the woman to roam as a bear.
+Nature and woman were never separated from her beginnings and could do this and some rare female shamans can do this today.
+Now even the rarest and purist shamans on earth spend a lifetime reattaining their animism souls.

 Where the idea of worshiping animals or sacrificing animals come from?
 There was a period of time when early paganism still connected to the shaman cults certain had partial understandings, but that pretty much ended in the 3rd century bce.
 After that, certainty of humans falling asleep in a slow force of aggression and war that destroyed the indigenous, especially whites in the early years and by the 8th century almost all connection to previous indigenous whites were interfered with and at worse, corrupted.